DETAILED ACTION

 Regarding claim 15, Lyalin fails to disclose:

-However, Barton teaches wherein the load modulating amplifier includes a second class C bias circuit (Barton, Col. 3, lines 44-45), but fails to disclose wherein the carrier amplifier includes a class AB bias circuit and the peaking amplifier includes a first class C bias circuit.
+However, Barton teaches and the load modulating bias circuit including a second class C bias circuit (Barton, Col. 3, lines 44-45), but fails to disclose wherein the carrier amplifier includes a class AB bias circuit configured to bias an input of the carrier amplifier, the peaking bias circuit including a first class C bias circuit.

-However, Thompson teaches wherein the carrier amplifier includes a class AB bias circuit (Thompson, Paragraph 29, lines 1-3) and the peaking amplifier includes a first class C bias circuit (Paragraph 29, lines 3-4).
+However, Thompson teaches wherein the carrier amplifier includes a class AB bias circuit configured to bias an input of the carrier amplifier (Thompson, Paragraph 29, lines 1-3), the peaking bias circuit including a first class C bias circuit (Paragraph 29, lines 3-4).

 Lyalin, Barton, Scott, and Thompson are all considered to be analogous to the claimed invention because they are in the same field of improving power amplifiers used in radio frequency communications.
 Therefore, it would have been obvious to one of ordinary skill in the art at the time of filing to have modified Lyalin to incorporate the teachings of Barton and Thompson to have the load modulating amplifier include a class C bias circuit, which would have the effect of making the load modulating amplifier activate only for high powers, increasing efficiency (Barton, Col. 3, lines 58-61) and to give the carrier amplifier a class AB bias circuit and the peaking amplifier a class C bias circuit, which would have the effect of optimizing efficiency over a wide range of power levels (Thompson, Paragraph 26, lines 1-4).